 Filter by Goal Category in the Campaign Overview page

-To view all campaigns that share a similar goal, you can filter by Goal Category by clicking the settings icon at the top right corner of the screen.
+To view all campaigns that share a similar goal, you can filter by Goal Category by clicking the filter icon at the top right corner of the screen.

 The conversion event is the user behavior you want your campaign to drive.
 If the user converts, you know the campaign was successful.
 For example, if your campaign's goal is to "monetize," then your conversion event could be when a user completes your Purchase Event.

 Users can convert at any point during the campaign or Attribution window.
 Your campaign's analytics tracks every conversion event metric.

 Possible Conversion events include: